-FactoryStudio is constantly compiling the module you are editing in the background and validating all scripts and displays.
+FactoryStudio constantly compiles the module you edit in the background and validates all of the scripts and displays.
 If you have not run a full build, the BuildStatus column reflects any warnings or errors found during the background compile process.

-Double-click a row with a red X to go to the source of the warning or error.
-Warnings are informational and do stop the script from running.
+If a row has a red X, double-click the row to go to the source of the warning or error.
+Warnings are informational and do not stop the script from running.
 Errors prevent the specified script from running, but do not affect the whole application.
-If a script or display has a warning, it will still run.
+Even if a script or display has a warning, it will still run.